xigh/pytorch-llm/README.md

 A duck has 4 legs.
 ```

-(Yes... our tiny model thinks a duck has 4 legs 🦆😂 - it’s just a toy demo!)
+(Yes... tiny model thinks a duck has 4 legs 🦆😂 - it’s just a toy demo!)

 ---